kcajheish/distributed-system-note/spark.md

 - parallelizing
     - split a scala collection
 - change persistence of RDD
-    - cache(lazy) vs materizlied in memory on demand
+    - materizlied in memory on demand
         - cache is not used if out of memory or node fails
     - save